duksctf/duksctf.github.io/_posts/2018-12-14-Ph0wn2018-wannadrink.md

 <img src="/resources/2018/ph0wn/wannadrink/robot.jpg" width="800">

-When connecting to the server, we had few indication about the service used:
+When connecting to the server, we had an indication about the service used:

 ```
 $ ssh robot@10.210.17.146